javierhonduco/lightswitch/README.md

 Project status
 ---------------

-**lightswitch** is in heavy development and the main focus is to provide a low-overhead profiler with excellent UX.
+**lightswitch** is in active development and the main focus is to provide a low-overhead profiler with excellent UX.
 A more comprehensive roadmap will be published.
-Feedback is greatly appreciated!
+Feedback is greatly appreciated.